Bereavement Solicitors (Probate and Administration)

 6. Administer the estate – gather in all of the assets (property, savings, shares and valuables) and pay all of the liabilities (mortgages, loans and funeral account).
 Distribute the remainder in accordance with the Will or intestacy rules.

-At Paul Crowley & Co we will help you every step of the way.
+At Paul Crowley & Co Solicitors Limited we will help you every step of the way.
 Many people don’t realise that your Solicitor is not just there to help with technicalities.
 We can help guide you through the practical steps to deal with things after a bereavement.
 We can help with everything, from arranging the funeral to administering the estate, and can be involved in as much or as little as you need us to be.

 FAQs